hcientist/OnlinePythonTutor/wishlist.md

 - social features such as user accounts, profiles, reputation points, review ratings, incentives, gamification, etc. (unlikely since they go against the minimalist design philosophy of the service)

-## Tutorials

-- inline links to short video tutorials whenever the user makes a common error; could automatically detect context and suggest proper videos
-  - (In Jan 2018 I started implementing a codcast record/replay "video" feature in [recorder.ts](v5-unity/js/recorder.ts) but haven't released it yet.
-I could use that to record a bunch of inline tutorials.)

 ## Language Backends

 - upgrade language backends to newer versions of compilers/interpreters (doable but tedious since I need to re-test the backends with new language versions, which could surface subtle bugs)
-- if there's an infinite loop (or execution runs too long), still trace and render the first 1,000 steps instead of just returning an error, so users can see which parts of their code led to the too-long execution
+- if there's an infinite loop (or execution runs too long), still trace and render the first 1,000 steps instead of just returning an error, so users can see which parts of their code led to the too-long execution ([GitHub Issue](https://github.com/pgbovine/OnlinePythonTutor/issues/265))
 - implement *backend* breakpoints (like the Python #break annotation) for all other languages, so that overly-long execution traces don't get generated even for larger pieces of code
   - right now there are breakpoints in the frontend, but that doesn't help when the backend already executes for > 1,000 steps; we need breakpoints in the backend (likely implement as comment annotations or GUI clicks in the code editor gutter) to really clamp down on overly-long executions
+- more reliable and faster server-side execution for non-Python backends

 ## Other

-- Changing the name of the site to something more language-agnostic, since it's about way more than Python by now.
-Python Tutor has a strong brand andn natural SEO at this point, so maybe keep that but then either have a more general umbrella project name or an "everything-else-tutor" for all other languages.
+- Change the name of the site to something more language-agnostic, since it's about way more than Python by now.
+Python Tutor has a strong brand and natural SEO at this point, so maybe keep that but then either have a more general umbrella project name or an "everything-else-tutor" for all other languages.
+- inline links to short video tutorials whenever the user makes a common error
+  - could automatically detect coding context and suggest proper videos on concepts (e.g., while loops)
+  - (In Jan 2018 I started implementing a codcast record/replay "video" feature in [recorder.ts](v5-unity/js/recorder.ts) but haven't released it yet.
+I could use that to record a bunch of inline tutorials.)